7Kruk7/7Kruk7.github.io/index.md

-#My Portfolio
+# My Portfolio

-##On this web page you can find detailed information about my own/academic projects.
+## On this web page you can find detailed information about my own/academic projects.

-### Project Overview
+### Projects Overview

 | Project Name | Tech Stack | Type |
 | :--- | :--- | :---|